How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 - A tsūkyū resource room (通級指導教室) — 1-8 hours/week pull-out instruction while based in regular class

-- A tokubetsu shien gakkyū (特別支援学級) — self-contained special needs class, max 8 students
+- A tokubetsu shien gakkyū (特別支援学級) — self-contained special needs class, capped at 8 students per teacher

 - A tokubetsu shien gakkō (特別支援学校) — separate special needs school